Stillpoint-Software/hyperbee.expressions/docs/site/compiler/performance.md

 >
 > Execution was measured one call at a time, at three iterations.
 A body like `a + b` runs in less
 > time than the harness spends reaching it, so those tiers reported a couple of nanoseconds with
-> error bars several times their means, and this page read a story into them that was not there --
+> error bars several times their means, and this page drew a conclusion they could not support --
 > see [Execution Speed](#execution-speed).
 Execution is now measured over a thousand calls per
 > operation, which lifts the body above that floor.